Skip to content

-When decisions are reviewed—by an investment committee, a risk officer, or a regulator—delivery alone doesn't answer the real question:
+When decisions are reviewed by an investment committee, a risk officer, or a regulator, delivery alone does not answer the real question:

 How did you get that number, and can you prove it?